Best Things To Do In and around Bali Indonesia

 Sundowners at La Plancha, Seminyak (Bali)

-Mariza from Hop On World
+Recommended by Mariza from Hop On World

 It’s no secret that Indonesia has some of the best islands in Asia to add to any destination hit-list.
 And, one of the most diverse islands not to miss here is Bali.
 With plenty to do, see and love, it’s the perfect getaway for solo travellers, couples and even families.